project-fir/fir-lamdera/ideas.md

     * `subscribe` to msgs from others / system (setting an event to fire ever X seconds is a simple example)
     * render your model's `view`, outputs HTML for the browser to render

-Lamdera:
-For more details see [the lamdera docs](https://dashboard.lamdera.app/docs), but the gist is:
+Lamdera - for more details see [the lamdera docs](https://dashboard.lamdera.app/docs), but the gist is:
  * generalizes `Model` to `FrontendModel` annd `BackendModel`, each with an `init` function
  * generalizes `Msg` to `Frontengdsg` and `BackendMsg`
  * provides bridges `toBackend` and `toFrontend`